 1) Om gam gana pataye namaha.
-This invokes Ganesh(a) - the elephant-headed deity.
-She is the Remover of Obstacles – seen and unseen.
+This invokes Ganesh(a) — the elephant-headed deity.
+She is the Remover of Obstacles — seen and unseen.
 Youtube has videos sharing many variations of saying this mantra.
-I personally like saying it slowly.
-I like saying this out loud for a while to get the vibration going and keep saying it silently.
+I personally like saying it slowly and out loud for a while to get the vibration going and keep saying it silently.

 2) Nam myo ho ren ge kyo.
 I used this one when I felt stuck and desired change even though I didn’t know what I wanted.
 My Higher self knows what’s best for me.
 I am ready for what is next.
 Even though I didn’t know what the change would be, I trusted that it would be better than where I was then.
 This is another one I like saying out loud, for 3–5 minutes and then watching my breath and thinking it for the remainder of the time.
 Be cautious when you use this one.
 It does work, especially if you say it from your heart- genuinely praying for the change.
 It will come.